Patients With Pathological Myopia Can Regain Visual Acuity

 Pathological Myopia and Low Vision

 A loss of visual acuity means that you or your child’s vision will worsen over time, affecting your daily life.
 Coping with pathological myopia means getting the right help now.
-Dr. Mark Rinkov can recommend a number of low vision glasses and devices to optimize your or your child’s remaining vision.
+Dr. Cursaro can recommend a number of low vision glasses and devices to optimize your or your child’s remaining vision.

 How We Can Help

 Pathological myopia is particularly challenging for children.
 Because the condition is progressive, it makes school-related tasks like reading comprehension, homework, even athletics, a struggle.
 That’s where a low vision eye doctor can help.

 Using a combination of low vision glasses and devices, Dr. Cursaro can help maximize your child’s vision, even if they have pathological myopia.
 You can read more about the low vision aids and devices we offer here.

 At the Low Vision Doctors of Ohio, our goal is to slow down the deterioration of your visual acuity and optimize your remaining vision for everyday activities like reading, writing, using a computer, playing sports, and social functions.
 We help patients from all over the Columbus, Worthington, Cleveland, and Cincinnati areas.